mhaskar/XSSRadare/README.md

 - --negative : to show the negative scan results (something like verbose).
 - --file : file name that contains all URLs that you want to scan.

+- --cookies : if you have any cookies you can add them using this option

 You can start a simple XSS scan for a url using the following command :

 ```
 askar@hackbook:~# python XSSRadare.py --url "http://localhost/xss.php?name=askar&age=21"